dead-claudia/journald-exporter/CONTRIBUTING.md

 ## E2E testing

-In order to run the E2E tests, you'll need three things installed: systemd, curl, and Bash.
-(Chances are, you have all three installed.)
+In order to run the E2E tests, you'll need three things installed: systemd, Node, and Bash.
+(Chances are, you have systemd and Bash installed, but you may need to install Node.)

 First, before you run the E2E tests, run this command: